Introduction: Smoking Meats

 No matter if you're using coal or electric heat, your wood chips need to be placed so combustion can occur.
 You can wrap your chips in foil, or keep them in a metal dish, but the foil or dish must make good contact with the heat source, otherwise you'll have hot wood that won't burn, and wood that's not burned means no smoke.

 Smoking meat does take some preparation and dedicated time to monitor the smoker, but the results are unlike anything else.
 There are endless recipes for both cold and hot smoking.
 However, no matter the style of smoking there is a cardinal rule that always applies when smoking: low and slow.

+Ready to start your own smoked recipe, here's an easy one for Smoked Pulled Beef that uses a very inexpensive cut to produce amazing results.
 All smoking takes time, by keeping the temperature low and taking it slow you'll get great results every time.
 Invest in a good instant-read digital thermometer and you'll remove any guesswork with your meats.

 Share your smokey, slow cooked things in the comments below.
 I want to see all the delicious things you make, and will try on my smoker, too!
 Find your favorite recipe and get smoking!

 We've covered quite a bit of knowledge already, but now we're moving onto the pinnacle of all beef aficionados: aged beef.
 The complex flavor profile mixed with the mysterious timing it requires to make have made this something usually only found high end restaurants.
 However, we're going to smash that myth and make the most incredible aged beef right at home.
 Let's go!

 Share a photo of your finished project with the class!